betterscientificsoftware/bssw.io/ContentStyleGuide.md

-# A Style Guide for BSSw content
+# A Style Guide for BSSw content.

 <!-- this is manual table of contents.
 We need a better way to write one.
 This is a good tool: https://ecotrust-canada.github.io/markdown-toc/) -->
 - [A Style Guide for BSSw content](#a-style-guide-for-bssw-content)